Learning and Information in Stochastic Networks and Queues: Blackwell Approachability and MaxWeight.

 \subsubsection{Sublinear Regret as an application of Blackwell Approachability.}

-Regret minimization is an objective in a variety of sequential decision making tasks.
+The regret minimization framework is by now standard for the analysis of online learning algorithms, online convex optimization and sequential decision making.
+Again here there are decisions that can be made over time and that receive rewards (or losses).
 The regret, which we define below, is measure the performance of a sequence of decisions against the best fixed decision.
+Literally, how much we regret not making the best decision in hindsight.
 A ``good" algorithm should have regret that grows sub-linearly with time.
-Sub-linear regret is a consequence of approachability, see \cite{blackwell1954controlled}.
+This essentially implies that the algorithm is able asymptotically learn the best decision.
+The existence of sub-linear regret algorithms is a consequence of approachability, see \cite{blackwell1954controlled}.
+This connects Blackwell's Approachability Theorem with a rich stream of literature that encompasses bandit algorithms (see \cite{lattimore2020bandit}) and modern neural network optimizers like AdaGrad (see \cite{hazan2019introduction}).